Hello again, everyone!

 WE ARE UNITED.

 What kills me is that this was the guy that directed Once Were Warriors (1994), which is an amazing goddamn film.
 And then Hollywood got hold of him and he directed Along Came a Spider and XxX: State of the Union.
 There’s not much to say about Die Another Day‘s place in the Bond canon.
-Fever dream of the first worst order.
+Fever dream of the

 Most notable non-Bond film: Once Were Warriors (1994).